Biocomplex purification

 • The price includes one 0.1 um filter for filtering the solvent, one membrane and one spacer.

-• Sample vials and fractionation tubes are charged based on consumption.
+• Sample vials are charged based on consumption.

 • The user provides the solvent (2-5 l).
 Solvent consumption depends on the used flow conditions and number of experiments performed.
 The solvent needs to be changed every two days.
 Solvent needs to be freshly prepared.